 An AIS is a key part in streamlining the distribution and reporting of financial information to shareholders and executives without compromising security.
 It increases fraud detection and can help businesses make sure their finances are running smoothly.
 It’s a vital tool in guiding an organization's leaders to make the best decisions in terms of the overall health of their business.

-With technology being a main driver ot the economy today, most accounting information systems are computer-based and offer either a specific service or a whole suite of services for the consultant professional or entire national or international businesses, though the process is also still done manually by some small businesses.
+With technology being a main driver to the economy today, most accounting information systems are computer-based and offer either a specific service or a whole suite of services for the consultant professional or entire national or international businesses, though the process is also still done manually by some small businesses.
 The AIS saves time for larger companies, and doesn't always require a college graduate or expert experience to run.
 You can learn how to work one of these systems with a single course of study or by earning a certificate with focused curriculum and skip going to a university altogether.

 Every accounting information system has three basic functions that it must be able to perform.